janosh/svelte-multiselect/readme.md

    Triggers when the dropdown list of options disappears. `event` is the DOM's `FocusEvent`, `KeyboardEvent` or `ClickEvent` that triggered the close.

 1. ```ts
-   onsearch={({ searchText, matchingCount }) => console.log(searchText, matchingCount)}
+   onsearch={({ searchText, matchingOptions }) => console.log(searchText, matchingOptions.length)}
    ```

    Triggers (debounced, 150ms) when the search text changes.
-Useful for analytics or loading remote options. `searchText` is the current input value, `matchingCount` is the number of options that match.
+Useful for analytics or loading remote options. `searchText` is the current input value, `matchingOptions` is the array of options matching the search.

 1. ```ts
    onmaxreached={({ selected, maxSelect, attemptedOption }) => console.log(attemptedOption)}